 involves using two projectors, but one has then an exciting way of blending any two

 previously created pictures, with far more control!

-screen.
-However, these images can now be positioned which ever way one might
+choice of screen.
+However, these images can now be positioned which ever way

-wish, one image could be much larger than the other, or by masking parts of each image, a
+one might wish, one image could be much larger than the other, also by masking parts of each image, a

 different blend of the two pictures can be created.
 This is how any parts, of

 any picture, can be blended together and all the time one can see exactly what is to be

 Ideally, two identical projectors should be used, if possible with zoom lenses.

 Should this prove impractical then variations in performance of the second